cszy/js-demos/blockchain/README.md

-Demo app that builds a demo blockchain, using Javascript, Node, and Express.
+Example app that builds a demo blockchain using Javascript, Node, and Express.